-KraneShares has expanded its European ETF range with the launch of a China healthcare range.
+KraneShares has expanded its European ETF range with the launch of a China healthcare strategy.

 The KraneShares MSCI All China Health Care Index UCITS ETF (KURE) is listed on the London Stock Exchange (LSE) with a total expense ratio (TER) of 0.65%.